 Email is not a robust way to facilitate your class, but it should be considered when there is an extended closure.

-- Upload and publish content in Brightspace.
+- Upload and publish content in D2L.
 Use the Content page to upload course files such as your syllabus or course notes to make them available to students.

 - Email Students.
 Instructors can email students via LSCS email or D2L email.